 Visits to the school

 If you are interested in your child attending Hillside, please discuss your situation with the Local Authority Inclusion Family Services Team first.
 In usual circumstances, we would say if they decide that Hillside might be appropriate for your child, please contact the school office to advise us of this and we will be happy to book you to visit on one of our Open Days.
-However, in the current circumstances school is not open and this will not be possible.
+However, in the current circumstances school is not open to visitors and this may not be possible.

 We usually hold termly ‘Open Days’ for prospective families to visit our school.
 Our next Open Day is on: